 In 2018, he was even better.
 His batting average was .392 with an on base percentage of .491.
 Jung’s slugging percentage was .639 and his OPS was 1.130 in 263 at bats.
 He hit 12 home runs and had 80 RBI.

 I’m no scout and I’ve never seen Jung play in person but most of what I have seen is positive.
-He played shortstop this year with Texas Tech but it’s been reported that the Rangers view him as a 3rd baseman.
+He played shortstop this year with Texas Tech but it’s been reported that the Rangers view him as their future 3rd baseman.
 That doesn’t mean he won’t switch or play other positions.
 I am on board with the Rangers selecting Josh Jung though I am surprised they didn’t select a pitcher.

 The Texas Rangers selected Texas Tech third baseman Josh Jung with the 8th overall pick in tonight’s #MLBDraft.
 Will we see him in a Spokane Indians jersey this summer?